 Most publishers depend on ad networks to bring a wide pool of advertisers to buy their inventory.
 In return, networks take a revenue share (like Google AdSense) or fixed price fee (as charged by Amazon Transparent Ad Marketplace).

-There’s no denying the scale of automated (aka programmatic) sales, nor the ease of managing them with a host of reporting, monitoring, and optimization tools at hand.
+There’s no denying the scale of automated (or programmatic) sales, nor the ease of managing them with a host of reporting, monitoring, and optimization tools at hand.
 Compared to that, selling ads directly is a time-consuming, resource-intensive business full of uncertainty.

-The Upside to Direct Ad Sales
+Benefits of Direct Ad Sales

 Ad networks/exchanges are essentially middlemen that match advertisers to ad inventory, facilitating its sale and purchase.
 They take a cut out of the ad spend (from advertisers) as well as revenue (from publishers) for this service.

 Ads filled with spammy redirects only make your site visitors either bounce, block ads, or both—ultimately damaging your rankings as well as revenue.
 Programmatic is notorious for facilitating them.